alexzgu/karaoke_subtitle_dataset/README.md

 ---
 <h1>High-Level Overview</h1>

-Below is a high-level overview of the data parsing pipeline (inaccuracies present for presentation purposes).
+Below is a high-level overview of the data parsing pipeline.

 ![Pipeline](about/pipeline.png "Pipeline")